 Besides this, I made a playable demo in Unity, that captures the essence and theme of the full game in a playthrough of around 20 minutes.
 You can watch a recording of the full playthrough below.

 For this project I collaborated with Randy Paulus, who made most of the 3D models and the textures.
-The rest I did myself.
+All the other work necessary for the project (like research, concept, story, script writing and building the demo in Unity 3D) I did myself.